giovannipbonin/ieee-program/README.md

 important one.
 Do not look at AVL trees and think "Oh we covered that in my algorithms class", the interviewer will never care what your class covered, he or she will ask you to implement it.

 Also, write tests to make sure the code works.
 Most interviewers also ask you to do that.
-(Or at least run through test cases, but run it on paper, not simply plugging the input in, because in the whiteboard they want to see if you can think through the code you just wrote.
+(Or at least run through test cases, but run them on paper, not simply by plugging the input in, because on the whiteboard they want to see if you can think through the code you just wrote.

 So basically the process is:
 - understand an algorithm or subject